JaSei/check_docker_OOMkiller/README.md

 2. insert your token to option `--slack YOUR_TOKEN`

-3. use option `slackChannel` to choose channel to send message (support multiple channels) `--slackChannel A --slackChannel B`
+3. use option `channel` to choose channel to send message (support multiple channels) `--channel A --channel B`

 4. to set mentions, use docker [image or container label](https://docs.docker.com/engine/userguide/labels-custom-metadata/#value-guidelines) `SLACK_CONTACT`